heupr/core/analysis/README.md

-# CoralReefCI&trade; Performance Analysis
+# Heupr&trade; Performance Analysis

 ## Description

-This directory contains the various **testing structures** necessary for the CoralReefCI project.
+This directory contains the various **testing structures** necessary for the Heupr project.
 These will include several types such as model backtesting, stress testing infrastructure, handling failure scenarios, and others (as they are developed).